 (2) Where the Commissioner performs a function under subsection (1), the Commissioner shall forthwith deliver the certificate of registration or the renewed certificate of registration, as the case may be, to the applicant.

-[(3) deleted]

 [Section 50A inserted by No. 55 of 2004 s.
 1010; amended by No. 58 of 2010 s.
 97 and 134.]

 50B.
-Suspension of registration by State Administrative Tribunal
+SAT may suspend registration in some cases

 (1) Where the State Administrative Tribunal makes an order against a sales representative and payment is not made in accordance with the order or the order is otherwise not complied with or is breached, the State Administrative Tribunal may suspend the registration until the payment is made, or for such period or upon such event occurring as the State Administrative Tribunal thinks fit.